 Note: A corrected claim is one that is resubmitted with a specific change made, such as a different procedure code, diagnosis code or billed amount.
-Neither the Member ID nor the billing provider can be changed using a corrected claim.
-Providers must void the original claim and submit a new claim with the correct Member ID and billing provider.
-A claim shouldn't be submitted as corrected simply to review how the claim was processed during its initial submission.
+Neither the Member ID nor the Billing Provider can be changed using a corrected claim.
+Providers must Void the original claim and submit a new claim with the correct Member ID and Billing Provider.
+A claim should not be submitted as corrected simply to review how the claim was processed during its initial submission.